I made a breastfeeding mistake that I knew nothing about!

 Literally, nothing worked.

-She told me that my breastfeeding mistake came from the progestin in birth control is what killed my milk supply.
+She told me that my breastfeeding mistake came from the progestin in birth control.
+It is what killed my milk supply.

 The problem is that once you change the hormones in your body with progestin, you can’t reverse it.
 So my milk was gone basically forever!

 About 1 in 8 women who use birth control while breastfeeding will see a huge drop in their milk supply.

 I started crying on the phone because I was SO upset that this had happened, and even more upset that NO ONE had told me about this!

 How could a doctor put me on birth control and not tell me there was a chance it could lower my milk production?

 I mean…it totally makes sense when I think about it, but I was blown away that this information wasn’t front & center everywhere!